nikhilreddybilla28/Mothers--Day-with-Machine-Learning-HackerEarth-Machine-Learning-challenge-/README.md

 the label data is also downloaded as csv

 2)Modelling,Training, Evaluation &Prediction(LGBM2):
-The downloaded csv files from eda are loaded using pandas train data is split into train and validation
-and using lightgbm classifier , model is trained (cv is internally used on train data) model is validated with validation data and confusion matrix is observed, then the model is used to predict labels on test data. the predicted test labels is made as a dataframe and analysed and downloaded as csv file
+The downloaded csv files from eda are loaded using pandas train data is split into train and validation  and using lightgbm classifier , model is trained (cv is internally used on train data) model is validated with validation data and confusion matrix is observed,then the model is used to predict labels on test data. predicted test labels is  then made as a dataframe and analysed and downloaded as csv file.